yangheng95/PyABSA/README.md

 # Quick Start

-Install this repo by `pip install sentinfer`.
+Install this repo by `pip install pyabsa`.

-To use our models, you may need download `en_core_web_sm` by using `python -m spacy download en_core_web_sm`
+To use our models, you may need download `en_core_web_sm` by using

+`python -m spacy download en_core_web_sm`

 1. Train our model your in your custom dataset:

 ```
-from sentinfer import train, load_trained_model
+from pyabsa import train, load_trained_model
 param_dict = {'model_name':'lcf_bert', 'lcf':'cdw', 'batch_size': 16}

 # public datasets can be found in the other branch